 The Erotic Resistance

 We left the weekend also thinking that the resistance just might save the erotic.
-Although I did not take a poll, I suspect that the vast majority of the attendees held very traditional views of human sexuality.
-That being said, I was struck by the extent to which sexual difference was celebrated in all of its playful and erotic complementarity.
+Although we did not take a poll, we suspect that the vast majority of the attendees held very traditional views of human sexuality.
+That being said, we were struck by the extent to which sexual difference was celebrated in all of its playful and erotic complementarity.

 Many young adults lack a healthy and integrated eroticism.
 They cannot comprehend a vision that celebrates the complimentary sexual binary, and the beautiful, thrilling game that men and women play.
 Sex is a dangerous game, and my students often miss the thrill of risk and end up fumbling around literally and figuratively.
 On one hand, a potential sexual partner is seen as an object for use.
 On the other hand, they are seen as enemies who must be engaged with on a procedural and contractual level.
 In fact, Matt Crawford just wrote a piece here about the alienation between the sexes.